szager-chromium/rr/Checkpointing-(deepfork)-during-replay.md

-    [*] inject a clone() syscall into the thread-group leader task set up the clone() to set the current cleartid futex address, stack pointer, and TLS addr from t run the clone() to create task t' set the registers of t' to be the same as t
+    [*] inject a clone() syscall into the thread-group leader task set up the clone() to set the current cleartid futex address, stack pointer, and TLS addr from t run the clone() to create task t' restore the robust_list of t' to the last set value set the registers of t' to be the same as t

-  [*] set the registers of the thread-group leader p' to be the same as p
+  restore the robust_list of thread-group leader p' to the last set value [*] set the registers of the thread-group leader p' to be the same as p
 </pre>
 This algorithm attempts to use the `fork()` approach discussed above to clone memory contents.
 Because it takes that approach, it *will not* preserve the task tree.
 And in fact, the deepfork will be a child of its origin, which will look odd in `pstree`.
 However, the attraction of CoW memory outweighs my desire for a clean `pstree`.